Political views of J. K. Rowling: Native American issues

-In 2015, Rowling expressed support for refugees.

 Ukraine

-In response to the 2022 Russian invasion of Ukraine, Rowling has publicly expressed support for Ukraine, pledging to match funding for aid to children trapped in orphanages in Ukraine.
-She also publicly expressed opposition to Russian president Vladimir Putin.
+In response to the Russian invasion of Ukraine in 2022, Rowling expressed support for Ukraine, pledging to match funding for aid to children trapped in orphanages in Ukraine.
+She also expressed opposition to Russian president Vladimir Putin.

-Putin referenced Rowling in his 25 March 2022 speech about "cancel culture" and the ongoing Ukraine invasion.
-Rowling then rejected Putin's comparison of Russia's alleged ″cancellation" to the manner in which Rowling had been treated.
+In a speech on 25 March 2022, Putin alleged that Russian culture was being "cancelled" in Western countries, and compared Russia to Rowling "[falling] out of favour with fans of so-called gender freedoms" in reference to her statements on transgender people.
+Rowling rejected Putin's comparison, saying criticism of cancel culture is "possibly not best made" by people who kill civilians or imprison their critics.

 Israel

 On 22 October 2015, a letter was published in The Guardian signed by Rowling (along with over 150 other figures from arts and politics) opposing the cultural boycott of Israel, and announcing the creation of a network for dialogue, called Culture for Coexistence.
 Rowling later explained her position in more detail, saying that although she opposed most of Benjamin Netanyahu's actions she did not think the cultural boycott would bring about the removal of Israel's leader or help improve the situation in Israel and Palestine.